 The transition from 1 to 2 years old includes a lot of change, including walking and the beginning stages of talking.
 Kids begin to associate words and pictures (or objects), such as the spoon they eat with or see in a book and the sound they make every time they pick it up or point at it.
 Kids also enjoy listening to story books, which they can now flip through one page at a time.

-When you have great story books like “Baby Shark Story Time” or “Take Me Out to the Ball Game”, kids will be able to point out characters when you call them by name (like the baby shark) or the items when you see them (like the baseball and bats), bringing these words to life for them.
+When you have great story books like “Baby Shark Story Time” or "The Wheels on the Bus", kids will be able to point out characters when you call them by name (like the baby shark) or the items when you see them (like the baseball and bats), bringing these words to life for them.

 Playing with Language (2-3 years)